 The use of illicit drugs and the misuse of alcohol or prescription drugs are potentially harmful to health.
 In particular, synthetically-produced drugs often have unpredictable emotional and physical side effects that constitute an extreme health hazard.
 Students should also weigh the seriousness of potential loss of function that may come from ingesting illicit drugs or too much alcohol.
 Because of the considerable hazards involved in drug and alcohol use, administrative, medical, and psychiatric help for students having alcohol or other drug problems are available on a confidential basis from the Office of Alcohol & Other Drug Services (AODS) and other departments within Harvard University Health Services (HUHS), as well from Allston Burr Assistant Deans or Resident Deans of Freshmen and other officers of the University.
 Any member of the University may make use of the Health Services on an emergency basis, day and night.

-Any of the following conditions may lead an Allston Burr Assistant Dean or Resident Dean of Freshmen or the Administrative Board to refer a student for an intervention with AODS about his or her known or suspected alcohol or drug use:
+Any of the following conditions may lead an Allston Burr Assistant Dean or Resident Dean of Freshmen or the Administrative Board to refer a student for an intervention with AODS about the student's known or suspected alcohol or drug use:

 - a medical complication resulting from alcohol or drug use (e.g., aspiration, traumatic accident, alcohol poisoning, seizure, blackout, overdose, infection from intravenous use);